 They can help you rank for industry terms over your competitors because you have more room to find a unique angle that hasn’t been thoroughly explored yet.
 See what gaps there are, then determine how you can best fill them.

 When you compare long-tail phrases built around specific keywords to keywords with the best search traffic, you’ll find that conversion rates with the former are typically higher.
-While these keywords may have a lower monthly search volume, they can have a higher probability of conversion.

 14. Implement secondary keywords